Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_connecting.md

 ## NPN output normally-open inductive or capacitive sensor

+**Duet 3:** connect the output of the sensor directly to an available IOx.in pin.

-**Duet 3, Duet 2 WiFi/Ethernet revision 1.04 or later, Duet 2 Maestro:** you can connect the output of the sensor directly to the Z-probe IN pin.
+**Duet 2 WiFi/Ethernet revision 1.04 or later, Duet 2 Maestro:** connect the output of the sensor directly to the Z-probe IN pin.

 **Duet WiFi/Ethernet revision 1.03 or earlier:** Connect the output wire of the sensor to the cathode of a diode, and the anode of the diode to the Z probe IN pin.
 The diode should preferably be a small-signal Schottky diode such as BAT43 or BAT85, but a small signal silicon diode such as 1N4148 works for some people.